rackerlabs/docs-cloud-monitoring/api-docs/getting-started/concepts.rst

 metrics can be analyzed, alerted on, and archived.
 These metrics are gathered via checks using specified agent check types, and can be used with the other Rackspace Monitoring features such as alarms.
-See the :ref:`Agent check types reference <agent-check-type-ref>` for anlist of agent check types.
+See the :ref:`Agent check types reference <agent-check-type-ref>` for a list of agent check types.

 To learn about installing and configuring monitoring agents, read the